iteratec/kotlin-training-basic/exercises/src/main/java/de/iteratec/kotlin_training_playground/Topic4_NullSafety_Theory.md

 Kotlin has an internal type (platform type: <b> Type! </b> instead of <b> Type </b>) for objects retrieved from Java classes that could be null.

+One can use the @NotNull, @Nullable annotations in Java classes to help Kotlin calling those and automatically avoid platform types.

 ## Casting

-In case you have a nullable variable and you are sure that it cannot be null, you can cast it with <b> !! </b> to be treated as non-nullable
+In case you have a nullable variable and you are sure that it cannot be null, you can cast it with <b> !! </b> to be treated as non-nullable.
+Sometimes (for instance after a successfull null check), a cast is not necessary and done behind the scenes by Kotlin.

 ```kotlin
 val couldBeNull: String? = "example"